hauntarl/go_002_urlshort/README.md

 - gopkg.in/yaml.v2 - to work with yaml data
 - flag - to get yaml/json file name
 - os - to open and close the file
-- io - to read from struct which satisfies io.Reader interface
+- io - to read from file whic satisfies io.Reader interface
 - encoding/json - to work with json data
+- github.com/boltdb/bolt - to store and retrieve urls for specified path